 The future of Health is Digital – we urgently need new technologies for understanding, preventing, diagnosing and managing illnesses that affect millions of people, such as diabetes, depression and dementia.

-This unique multidisciplinary PhD programme brings together students from health and life sciences, computer science, design and engineering.
-It is creating a new generation of innovators who understand how smartphone apps, wearables & smart homes can support decision-making by health professionals and help a patient manage their own health.
+This unique multidisciplinary PhD programme brings together students from health and life sciences, computer science, design and engineering. .

-After this first year, the students undertake a 3 year research project, supervised by one of the 60 academics in the supervisory network across four Bristol faculties and in close collaboration with one or more external partners.
+After their first year, our students undertake a 3-year research project, supervised by an interdisciplinary team formed from our supervisory network of over 60 academics across four Bristol faculties, and in close collaboration with one or more external partners.
 These projects make use of expertise and facilities supported by some £30M of digital health research at the University since 2013.

 Applicants must hold/achieve a minimum of an upper-second class honours degree (or international equivalent) in a relevant discipline.
 This can be EITHER a STEM-related discipline (e.g. computer science, engineering) OR a health-related discipline (e.g. life sciences, medicine, health sciences, psychology, neuroscience, nursing or an allied health profession).

-Enhanced EPSRC studentships covering fees and living costs are available to UK / EU students (subject to eligibility requirement on-line).
+Enhanced EPSRC studentships covering fees and living costs are available to UK and overseas students (subject to eligibility requirement on-line).

 All applicants are considered on an equal basis in line with the University’s Equality and Diversity Policy.